-This document describes the Regional Technical Forum's 2013 work plan and the 2013-2015 business plan.
-The budget for 2013-2015 is estimated at \$1,500,000 per year.
-The RTF adopted the draft work plan, budget and business plan at its October 23rd meeting and forwarded their recommendation to the Council for approval.
-The RTF Policy Advisory Committee (RTF PAC) also reviewed the draft work plan, budget and business plan at its October 25th meeting and sent their recommendation to the Council for approval.
-The Council then approved the 2013 RTF work plan, budget and the 2013-2015 business plan at its November 6th meeting.
+This document describes the Regional Technical Forum's 2014 work plan and the 2014-2016 business plan.
+The budget for 2014 is currently estimated at \$1,473,000 per year, although no agreements are yet in place for funding the RTF past the 2014 calendar year.
+RTF staff presented the proposed work plan, budget and business plan at its October 15th meeting where it was adopted by the RTF, and forwarded that recommendation to the Council for approval.
+The RTF Policy Advisory Committee (PAC) also reviewed the proposed work plan, budget and business plan at its October meeting and sent their recommendation to the Council.
+The Council then approved the 2014 work plan and the 2014-2016 business plan at its November 5th meeting.